gweldit/VanillaGAN/README.md

-# LSGAN
+# VanillaGAN
-Experiment with LSGAN
+Experiment with Vanilla GAN.